kartonfarkas/api_docs/source/suite/index.rst

 Suite REST API
 ==============

-Suite REST API provides programmatic access to our service.
+Suite REST API provides programmatic access to the Emarsys Suite.
 Most of our customers are using our APIs to automate working with :doc:`contacts/index`, :doc:`emails/index`, or :doc:`exports/index` related to contacts and launches.